grim7reaper/netcdf/README.md

 changes on Ruby and JRuby.

-## What is the NetCDF?
+## What is NetCDF?

-The NetCDF is a binary file format used to store data in machine-independent way.
+NetCDF is a binary file format used to store data in machine-independent way.
 A NetCDF file contains metadata, which can be units and description of data for example, that make the data self-describing.

 It is very convenient to store spatialized data (like geographic data, maps can be displayed with an external tool like Panoply), thus it is widely used in